 As a officer of the law, you understand that the only coverage levels you're required to have is your liability coverage (unless you have a lien on the vehicle).
 So, if your vehicle is paid off and the value of your car has depreciated signficantly, consider if having comprehensive and collision coverage is financially worth it.
 If you don't want to lose those coverages, consider raising the deductibles.
 Here are our tips regarding if you should reduce coverage:

 It’s important to consider that just because a company offers a discount based on your profession, doesn’t mean you can’t get a better deal elsewhere.
-You should shop around for car insurance with as many companies as possible in order to make sure you’re getting the best possible rate.
-Do that here with us.
+You should shop around for car insurance with as many companies as possible in order to make sure you find the best possible rate.